 A class visit can be motivated either by an instructor's desire for observation and feedback on their teaching or a visitor's interest in observing a particular technique, type or level of class, or individual instructor.

-We want this process to be simple, unencumbered by elaborate evaluation schemes and rubrics, but we have supplied some recommendations and documents below that might help you make the most of your visit.
+We want this process to be simple, unencumbered by elaborate evaluation schemes and rubrics, but we have supplied some basic recommendations and documents below that might help you make the most of your visit.

 Before the Classroom Visit

-- The observer should arrive early to class.
+- Arrive early to class.